AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/template-literals.md

 ---
-group: ui-components-guide
-title: Template Literals in UI Components
+title: Template literals | Commerce Frontend Development
+description:
 contributor_name: SwiftOtter Studios
 contributor_link: https://swiftotter.com/
 ---

+# Template literals

 The application provides for the use of template literals in UI components.
 Template literals are strings that can contain embedded expressions.
 They were introduced into JavaScript with ES2015 and were called "template strings" in early editions of the ES2015 / ES6 specification.
 Since it is a relatively new part of JavaScript, some browsers, such as Internet Explorer 11, do not support the specification.
 Per the specification standard, back-ticks (`` ` ``) are used instead of a single quote (`'`) or double quote (`"`) to delineate a template string.
 Due to the lack of browser support, the application has a JavaScript class that will parse certain strings with a single quote (`'`) in the same way a browser that supports the specification would parse one with back-ticks.